Cassian Andor: Casting and portrayal

 In May 2015, it was announced that Diego Luna had been cast in a lead role in Rogue One.
-Director Gareth Edwards wanted Cassian to be warm and likeable rather than the typical stoic, brooding action hero, leading to Edwards's decision to cast Luna early in the casting process.
-Edwards was impressed by Luna's background in small, character driven productions, as he wanted the film to tell a more personal story than previous Star Wars instalments.
-Luna felt that his casting, and the casting of other non-white men in the film's leading roles, reflected a "modern approach" and a world in which "racial and cultural diversity is in fact making us richer and more interesting."
+Director Gareth Edwards wanted Cassian to be warm and likeable rather than the typical stoic, brooding action hero, leading to Edwards' decision to cast Luna early on.
+He was impressed by Luna's background in small, character-driven productions, especially as he wanted the film to tell a more personal story than previous Star Wars installments.
+Luna felt that his casting—and the casting of other actors who may be non-white and/or whose mother tongue is a language other than English—in the films' leading roles reflected a "modern approach" and a world in which "racial and cultural diversity is in fact making us richer and more interesting."

-Luna spoke in the role with his native Mexican accent, an exception for the film franchise, which has mostly featured United States, Canadian and British accents.
+In his portrayal of the character, Luna speaks with his own, natural Mexican accent—a rarity for a franchise which has mostly featured actors with American or British accents.
 Luna stated that his accent was not an issue with the film's producers, who were happy with it.
 Luna also dubbed Andor's dialogue for the Spanish-language version of the film; the dub was recorded in Mexico City months before the film's theatrical release.

 While filming Rogue One, Luna developed a personal backstory for Cassian to help him get into character.
 In an interview with Entertainment Weekly, he stated that he incorporated Mexican cultural influences into the character's backstory.
 He imagined the character to come from a "marginalized" background as a way to explain his unique accent in the Star Wars universe.
 He stated this backstory resonated with Andor showrunner Tony Gilroy, who also wanted to explain the character's distinctive accent.

 In November 2018, it was reported that Luna would reprise his role in the Disney+ series Andor, which was released in 2022.
 A young version of Cassian is portrayed by Antonio Viña in the show's first season.
 Luna once again dubbed the character for the Spanish-language version of Andor, which also features co-star Adria Arjona voicing her own character.